AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 And that's it—you're all set to use invincibility frames in your game!

-## Can I Use This Approach in Other Game Engines?
+{% include linkedHeading.html heading="Can I Use This Approach in Other Game Engines?" level=2 %}

 Yes and no.

 In game engines like Unreal, there is unfortunately no support for coroutines.
-As an alternative to this approach, you can keep track of the time that has elapsed since invulnerability was initiated using simple deltatime calculations.
+As an alternative to this approach, you can keep track of the time that has elapsed since invulnerability was initiated, across multiple `Update` frames, using simple deltatime calculations.
+(This approach differs from the naive one mentioned in the intro.)

 Godot, on the other hand, [does have them](https://docs.godotengine.org/en/3.1/getting_started/scripting/gdscript/gdscript_basics.html#coroutines-with-yield).